Underrated Eyeshadow Palettes (with swatches)

 This palette retails for $20.00, but again, I would wait for a sale.

-This palette is from a newer line of palettes that Mac released in Spring of 2019 called the Art Library Collection.
-I purchased the warm version called Flame-Boyant but they also have a colorful version called It’s Designer** and a neutral version called Nude Model**.
+This palette is from a newer line of palettes that Mac released in the Spring of 2019 called the Art Library Collection.
+I purchased the warm version called Flame-Boyant but they also have a colorful version called It’s Designer and a neutral version called Nude Model.
 I think this palette is underrated because Mac as an entire brand seems underrated these days.
 It seems that people don’t gravitate to the brand unless it is a big launch and even then, it seems that people always feel that Mac has missed the mark.

 MAC Art Library Flame-Boyant Palette